ollej/macroquad-introduktion/macroquad-introduction-book-english/src/wrapup.md

 * Show a victory sequence at the end of each level.
 * Support two simultaneous players.

+## Other resources

+These are some other resources about the Macroquad game library.

+* [Macroquad](https://macroquad.rs) -- The official homepage of Macroquad.
+* [Awesome Quads](https://github.com/ozkriff/awesome-quads) -- A curated list of Macroquad games and resources.
+* [Quads discord server](https://discord.gg/WfEp6ut) -- The official Macroquad community.
+* [Rust game ports](https://github.com/rust-gamedev/rust-game-ports) -- Official host of games ported using Rust game libraries.

 ## Game showcase

 If you have completed this game guide and published your game online you can